MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Your organization intends to deploy resources in only a few Azure regions.
 - You don't need a global interconnected network.
-- You have a low number of remote or branch locations per region (fewer than 30 IPsec tunnels required).
+- You have a low number of remote or branch locations per region.
+That is, you need fewer than 30 IP security (IPsec) tunnels.
 - You require full control and granularity for manually configuring your Azure network.

 This traditional topology helps you build a secure network foundation in Azure.